vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 10. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
 In the JSON file:

-     - to enable or disable Tanzu Mission Control and to use the Tanzu Mission Control CLI and API enter `"tmcAvailability": "true/false"`.
+     - to activate or deactivate Tanzu Mission Control and to use the Tanzu Mission Control CLI and API enter `"tmcAvailability": "true/false"`.
-     - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
+     - to activate or deactivate Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
-     - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.
+     - to activate or deactivate Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.

 11. If you are using a proxy, configure the proxy details in the proxy field corresponding to the cluster.

-     For example, to enable or disable proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the JSON file.
+     For example, to activate or deactivate proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the JSON file.

-12. Enable or disable Tanzu Kubernetes Grid extensions.
+12. Activate or deactivate Tanzu Kubernetes Grid extensions.
 For example,
-     - to enable or disable Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
+     - to activate or deactivate Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
-     - to enable or disable Harbor, enter `"enableHarborExtension": "true/false"`.
+     - to activate or deactivate Harbor, enter `"enableHarborExtension": "true/false"`.

 **Note:**

-- Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
+- Tanzu Mission Control is required to activate Tanzu Service Mesh and Tanzu Observability.
-- If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
+- If Tanzu Observability is activated, Prometheus and Grafana are not supported.
-- When Tanzu Mission Control is enabled only Photon is supported.
+- When Tanzu Mission Control is activated only Photon is supported.

 ## Load Pre-bundled Harbor with Tanzu Kubernetes Grid Dependencies